Have you ever noticed that your mind hardly ever stops talking? “So what?” you might say, “that’s normal isn't it?” Sure feels like it, right?

 These habits of mind are common but often not all that helpful.

-We can take a stillness break to drop unhelpful habits of mind and reduce a sense of mental disquiet.
+The good news is that we can take a break from the activities of the mind and reduce the mental disquiet.

 It just takes a bit of cultivation.